 On successful completion of the programme, the skills learned on the course will enable graduates to work not only within the sport and leisure industry, but also to work with other client bases unrelated to sports injuries; for example work and occupational musco-skeletal and soft tissue injuries.
 Therefore, it is worth noting that the skills gained on this programme can be applied to a variety of medical conditions as well.

 It is also worth noting that we are validated as a school, by the Institute of Sport and Remedial Massage (ISRM) who have overseen this level of training for a number of years and have achieved much within the remedial massage industry, to establish what is now a recognised field in modern healthcare.

 Initial Level 3 Syllabus (Level 3 Diploma in Sports Massage Therapy)

-The Level 3 course consists of two units, which cover:-
+The Level 3 course consists of five units, (numbered 451 to 455) as follows:-

 This unit will be assessed by an externally set multiple choice question paper (25 questions) on exam day.